HengeSense/Presenca/README.md

 English
 ========

-Presença is an open-source and minimalist ERP.
-By creating tools that are simple to use, the project aims to offer an easy way to integrate these tools inside custom platforms.
+Presence is the best tool to manage presence within pre-defined environments, typically companies.
+Allows the creation of different calendars, each customizable for specific activities.
+Within each calendar you can set the number of shifts, including several people in each, tolerance and break time.

-Estúdio Trilha, the company that actively supports the development of this project, also offers a hosted version at http://negociopresente.com.br/, which is also free to use.
+Estúdio Trilha, the company that actively supports the development of this project, also offers a hosted version at http://presenca.me/, which is also free to use.
 Beyond the Web version, iOS and Android apps are also present.

-The project already has several tools, which include:

-- Presença
-- Members
-- Projects
-- Groups
-- Clients

 Installation
 --------